 - Working even minor priorities to “perfection” when not necessary

 - Management requiring approval from redundant supervisors for work completion

 Managers carry the brunt of the burden in reducing extra-processing waste in the office, as they are often the ones who set work requirements, review employees work and give feedback, and set approval requirements.
 These are all opportunities for managers to see extra-processing and address it.
 However, addressing the issues could be where managers need even more information.

 Ideawake suggests challenging employees on an idea management software platform to find sources and solutions to extra-processing waste.
 Managers with insight can post relevant challenges that get employees thinking about how to solve the issue.
-If you want to book a demo to see how this process could work for your company, click here to schedule now.
+If you want to book a demo to see how this process could work for your company and learn more about innovation management and strategy, click here to schedule now.